 I reference a Living Native Cultural Legacy of Abya Yala (SICIN) and incorporate the modern world.
 I draw what I see, and change it with imagination by acting as a prism that reflects beautiful rainbow colors.

 Born in East Los Angeles, artist Leo Limón studied at the Otis/Parsons Arts Institute (now Otis College of Art and Design), Los Angeles.
-Limón was influenced by and was involved in the Chicano Art Movement and the artist collective Los Four.
-Durin...Read More ⟶
+Limón was influenced by the artist collective Los Four, and is involved in the Chicano Art Movement.
+During hi...Read More ⟶